product-science/docs/docs/mobile/overview.md

 visualizations to help mobile developers to identify the problem right away.

-# Insrtuctions of using CodeTuner for Mobile
+# Insrtuctions for using CodeTuner for Mobile

 - Integration for [Android](integration/android/gradle.md) and [iOS](integration/ios/xcode.md)
 - Device set-up for [Android](device-set-up/android.md) and [iOS](device-set-up/ios.md)